Featured / News

 Recent En Banc Activity

-Here is an update on recent en banc activity at the Federal Circuit in patent cases.
-Since our last update, three new petitions for en banc rehearing have been filed.
-These petitions raise questions related to claim construction and the Administrative Procedure Act.
-Additionally, the Federal Circuit denied a petition for en banc rehearing that raised a question related to sanctions.
+Here is an update on recent en banc activity at the Federal Circuit.
+Since our last update, two petitions for en banc rehearing have been filed with the Federal Circuit in patent cases, raising questions related to judicial estoppel, appellate procedure, and obviousness.
+The Federal Circuit also denied a petition for en banc rehearing in a pro se case.
 Here are the details.

 Read More